...

 Prenuptial agreements, if in place, play a significant role in how assets are classified and divided during a divorce.
 These legally binding contracts outline asset distribution according to the terms agreed upon by both spouses before marriage.

-Why Certain Assets May Not Be Included in the Divorce Decree
+Reasons Why Certain Assets Might Not Appear in the Divorce Decree

 Oversight: Sometimes, an asset is inadvertently left out due to oversight during the divorce proceedings.